lukepuplett/notes/rust/notes_the_rust_programming_language_2021.md

 - My own note: In general, you should return the specific type in programming.
 Generally.
 But I suspect being able to return a trait is helpful for signatures.
 Specify accepting a function or closure, though we have not touched upon passing functions as objects yet.

-- Can use combined trait bounds (+ sign) syntax to add methods (Associated functions) or just those types that implement both or more traits.
+- Can use combined trait bounds (+ sign) syntax to add methods (Associated functions) for just those types that implement both or more traits.
 This is done using the impl as usual, but with a combining generic T in angle brackets.
 Syntax, for example:

 ```rust
 impl<T: Display + PartialOrd> { ... }